-Keeping in mind that the standard type IIA supergravity can be obtained by dimensional reduction of 11D supergravity, i.e. appears as leading, massless mode in Kaluza--Klien compactification of 11D supergravity on a circle ${\bb S}^1$, we have found natural to expect that its massive counterpart can appear as next--to--leading massive mode in such a decomposition.
-We have found equations describing such a linearized massive type IIA supergravity, have solved them in terms of spinor frame variables and internal SO(9)/SO(7) harmonics, and have established the one--to one correspondence between parameters of such solutions with components of the on-shell superfield describing the quantum D$0$-brane in its spinor moving frame formulation.
+Keeping in mind that the standard type IIA supergravity can be obtained by dimensional reduction of 11D supergravity, i.e. appears as leading, massless mode in Kaluza-Klein compactification of 11D supergravity on a circle ${\bb S}^1$, we have found the natural to expect that its massive counterpart can appear as next-to-leading massive mode in such a decomposition.
+We have found equations describing such a linearized massive type IIA supergravity, solved them in terms of spinor frame variables and internal $\text{SO}(9)/\text{SO}(7)$ harmonics, and have established the one-to-one correspondence between parameters of such solutions with components of the on-shell superfield describing the quantum D$0$-brane in its spinor moving frame formulation.

-The massive counterpart of type IIA supergravity multiplet, which we have found as quantum state spectrum of the D$0$--brane, clearly gives rise to massive graviton and higher spin fields after dimensional reduction to D=4.
-Thus the field theory of D$0$--brane belongs to the class of massive higher-spin theories \footnote{ A complete list of consistent cubic interaction vertices between massive and massless higher spin fields is given in \cite{Metsaev:2005ar,Metsaev:2007rn, Metsaev:2012uy} and corresponding on-shell amplitudes were constructed in \cite{Arkani-Hamed:2017jhn}.
-Besides a study of properties of interacting massive higher spin fields is an interesting problem in its own right, recently an interesting application has been found.
+The massive counterpart of type IIA supergravity multiplet, which we have found as quantum state spectrum of the D$0$-brane, clearly gives rise to massive graviton and higher spin fields after dimensional reduction to $\text{D}=4$.
+Thus the field theory of D$0$-brane belongs to the class of massive higher-spin theories\footnote{A complete list of consistent cubic interaction vertices between massive and massless higher spin fields is given in \cite{Metsaev:2005ar,Metsaev:2007rn, Metsaev:2012uy} and corresponding on-shell amplitudes were constructed in \cite{Arkani-Hamed:2017jhn}.
+A study of properties of interacting massive higher spin fields is an interesting problem in its own right and recently an interesting application has been found.
 Namely, the scattering amplitudes of massive higher spin fields obtained in \cite{Arkani-Hamed:2017jhn} were used for an effective field theoretic description of rotating black hole binaries, see for example \cite{Cangemi:2022bew,Skvortsov:2023jbn} and references therein.
 Notice that theories with massive higher spin fields are different from massless higher spin theories by Vasiliev, also known under the name of higher spin gravity \cite{Vasiliev:1990en,Vasiliev:2003cph,Vasiliev:2025hfh} as well as from chiral higher spin theories, see for example \cite{Ponomarev:2016lrm,Skvortsov:2018jea}. } \cite{Bekaert:2022poo}.